ChefSteveP/neural-texture-compression/README.md

 AutoMat is a research project focused on developing compressed neural representations of physically-based materials for real-time graphics applications.
 Our goal is to significantly reduce memory storage requirements while maintaining high visual fidelity for applications like video games and real-time rendering.

+## Usage Instructions

+1. To train the model from scratch, run `python train.py` from the root directory of the project.
+2. To evaluate the trained model and view reconstruction results, run `python eval.py`.

 ## Problem Statement

 Real-time photorealistic graphics applications face significant challenges when managing high-resolution physically based rendering (PBR) materials.
 These materials are typically represented as dense texture files that consume substantial memory resources.
 AutoMat aims to reduce these storage requirements through neural texture compression techniques with real-time decoding capabilities.